EwasWorld/ProjectCodex/codeStyle.md

 - There should always be a relevant card on the Trello so that the work is not missed

 ## Linting
-This should be used only if absolutely necessary, in general the warning should be fixed not supressed
+Suppression of warnings should be used only if absolutely necessary, in general the warning should be fixed not supressed

 ```kotlin
 @SuppressLint("AndroidWarningId")